ppy/osu-wiki/wiki/Tournaments/UKCC/UKCC8/en.md

 ### Banning

 - Qualifiers there are no bans.
-- RO32, teams will have **one** ban.
+- In the group stage, teams will have **one** ban.
 - RO16 onwards, teams will have **two** bans.
 - Teams have 2 minutes to ban a map.
 Failure to ban a map within this time limit results in a lost ban.

 ### Warmups

 - There will be no warmups during the qualifiers.
-After this, warmup maps must be a submitted beatmap, and have a drain time of 4 minutes or less.
+- From the group stage onwards, each team can choose to pick a warmup.
+Warmup maps must be a submitted beatmap, and have a drain time of 4 minutes or less.

 ### Picking